starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 🔥 Updated for Xcode 11

 Note: In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line tool, `otool`, which is no longer available (staring with Xcode 10).
-The following walkthrough has been updated for Xcode 10 and 11, using the `objdump` tool.
+This walkthrough has been updated for Xcode 10 and 11 and uses the `objdump` tool.

 - - -